twooster/olpo/README.md

   min: 2,
   // Which promise library to use (uses builtin ES6 Promise by default)
   promise: Bluebird,
-  // Default timeout if none is specified during `acquire`
+  // Default timeout in ms if none is specified during `acquire`
-  timeout: 5000,
+  acquireTimeout: 5000,
+  // Timeout in ms past which idle pool items will be `dispose`d of, so long as
+  // that disposal doesn't reduce past the minimum pool size
+  idleTimeout: 300000,

   // Called to verify a pool item to determine if it's still valid.
 Can be
   // be synchronous or asynchronous.
 This function should return `true` or
   // `false`.
-Errors are not handled by the Pool library, so take care to
-  // handle them internally.
   verify(acq) {
     const now = new Date();
     if (acq.uses > 30) {